yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/conv_cdr.md

 ------

-## 4. Download or visualize call  details for better insights
+## Step 4.
+Download or visualize call  details for better insights

-You can find all the information related to your use case, including data from both CDR and custom fields, on the table.
+You can find all the information related to your use case, including data from both CDR and conversational detail fields, on the table.

 To download this data, navigate to **Studio** > **Database**, and click on **Table actions**.
 From there, you can easily download the data.
 ![](https://i.imgur.com/bZZlNeW.png)